-- R540.11 If the individual acted as the engagement partner for seven cumulative years, the cooling-off period shall be five consecutive years. - R540.12 Where the individual has been appointed as responsible for the engagement quality control review and has acted in that capacity for seven cumulative years, the cooling-off period shall be three consecutive years. - R540.13 If the individual has acted as a key audit partner other than in the capacities set out in paragraphs R540.11 and R540.12 for seven cumulative years, the cooling-off period shall be two consecutive years.
+- R540.11 If the individual acted as the engagement partner for seven cumulative years, the cooling-off period shall be five consecutive years. - R540.12 Where the individual has been appointed as responsible for the engagement quality review and has acted in that capacity for seven cumulative years, the cooling-off period shall be three consecutive years. - R540.13 If the individual has acted as a key audit partner other than in the capacities set out in paragraphs R540.11 and R540.12 for seven cumulative years, the cooling-off period shall be two consecutive years. - 540.13 A1 The partner rotation requirements in this section are distinct from, and do not modify, the cooling-off period required by SSQM 2 as a condition for eligibility before the engagement partner can assume the role of engagement quality reviewer (see paragraph 325.8 A4).